hipe/tmx/zerk/doc/issues/024-stack-frame.md

 know its 3-normal category.

-this means that while we *do* need to load the component models of associations to "big index" them, we do *not* need to load the implementing resource of a formal operation (e.g a proc or a session class). this is yet another potentially "heavy lift" that we can avoid.
+this means that while we *do* need to load the component models of associations to "operation index" them, we do *not* need to load the implementing resource of a formal operation (e.g a proc or a session class). this is yet another potentially "heavy lift" that we can avoid.